couchbaselabs/sdk-rfcs/rfc/0078-zone-aware-replica-reads.md

 the communication in unbalanced cluster.
-The application might use `Selected-Server-Group-Or-All-Available` strategy to automatically select all available replicas (just like in `No-Preference` strategy), but even this might lead to `102 DocumentIrretrievable` and the application might need to handle it.
+The application might use `Selected-Server-Group-Or-All-Available` strategy to automatically select all available replicas (just like in `No-Preference` strategy), but even this might lead to `102 DocumentUnretrievable` and the application might need to handle it.

 ## Q8